seemenkina/spiffe-example/java-keystore-tomcat-demo/README.md

-# SPIFFE based TrustStore and Tomcat
+# SPIFFE based KeyStore/TrustStore and Tomcat

 This demo show an example using a SPIFFE based KeyStore implemented in the [JAVA-SPIFFE library](https://github.com/spiffe/java-spiffe) to authenticate Tomcat's workloads.